Indianapolis Pain and Suffering Lawyers

 Pain and Suffering Laws in Indiana

-In Indiana, damages are determined on a case by case basis, depending upon a variety of factors.
+In Indianapolis, Indiana, damages are determined on a case-by-case basis, depending upon a variety of factors.
 In calculating pain and suffering damages, we must take into account the type, severity, and duration of your injury, in addition to its impact on your ability to work and pursue hobbies.
 We can also examine whether or not it aggravated any pre-existing conditions or caused permanent disfigurement.

 How We Can Help

-Pain and suffering lawsuits come in all varieties and their outcomes depend on the unique circumstances of each case.
-At Golitko & Daly, P.C., our attorneys take into account your source of income, age, lifestyle, and medical history when collecting evidence to bolster your claim.
+Pain and suffering lawsuits come in all varieties, and their outcomes depend on the unique circumstances of each case.
+At Golitko & Daly, P.C., our injury lawyers take into account your source of income, age, lifestyle, and medical history when collecting evidence to bolster your claim.
 This information helps us to gain a full understanding of your circumstances and the extent to which an accident or injury has impacted your and your family’s quality of life.
 With all of the information that we’ve gathered, we’ll be able to more accurately estimate and calculate your pain and suffering damages.

 Schedule a Complimentary Case Evaluation Today